 When will it affect my power bill?

-The VPP Program Offer extended to selected participants by Energy Locals is up to 30% less than the average standing retail offer in South Australia today.
+The VPP Program Offer extended to selected participants by Energy Locals is more than 20% cheaper than the average standing retail offer in South Australia today.
 Program participants should notice the difference in their bills straight away.
 The size of the difference will depend on what kind of electricity retail contract you had before, and how much electricity you're using.

 The VPP Program Offer during Phase II is only available to households selected to participate in the trial.